Joseph Lister: Reception abroad

-The earliest beneficiaries and more specifically, the examplars of Listers new techniques were his students and his staff.
+The earliest beneficiaries and users of Lister's techniques were his students and his staff.
 Syme was naturally the first peer of Lister to adopt antisepsis.
 The first international use of antiseptics was by Boston surgeon George Derby of Boston City Hospital on 21 September 1867 within days of arrival of The Lancet.
-Derby successfully treated a 9 year old boy who had fallen from a tree, resulting in a compound fracture.
-Other North American surgeons began adopting the new technique including the Canadian surgeon Archibald Edward Malloch who had studied at Glasgow medical school and became Listers house surgeon when Lister began using carbolic acid.
-In February 1969, Malloch by then in private practice in Hamilton, Ontario successfully treated a 7-month old baby that had developed an abscess due to septic arthritis in the right hip.
+Derby successfully treated a 9-year-old boy who had fallen from a tree, resulting in a compound fracture.
+Other North American surgeons began adopting the new technique including the Canadian surgeon Archibald Edward Malloch who had studied at Glasgow medical school and became Lister's house surgeon when Lister began using carbolic acid.
+In February 1869, Malloch by then in private practice in Hamilton, Ontario successfully treated a 7-month old baby that had developed an abscess due to septic arthritis in the right hip.
 Malloch had collaborated with Lister and understood the germ theory.
 He had demonstrated a series of fractures cases to Samuel D. Gross a prominent Philadelphia surgeon, who rejected the new technique.
 Indeed, most North American surgeons were loath to accept the principle, vividly illustrated by David Hayes Agnew who was still using outdated surgical techniques in 1881 when he treated President James Garfield who had been shot.

-The widest acceptance of Listers technique was in Germany.
+The widest acceptance of Lister's technique was in Germany.
 Leipzig surgeon Karl Thiersch of St. Jacob's Hospital began practicing the technique in 1867 and taught it to his students.
 His house surgeon Hermann Georg Joseph had visited Lister in Glasgow and then tested it on 16 patients with abscesses, with favourable results.
-Joseph wrote a report on his results, and presented it on 21 December 1967.
-Within 5 years, the antiseptic method was universally accepted in Germany.
+Joseph wrote a report on his results, and presented it on 21 December 1867.
+Within five years, the antiseptic method was universally accepted in Germany.
 French surgeons were hestitant in accepting the theory, except for Paris surgeon Just Lucas-Championnière of Hôtel-Dieu who adopted the technique when he visited Lister in Glasgow as a medical student in 1868 and became the leading French pioneer of Listerism.
-In 1875, Lucas-Championnière visited Lister a second time and then wrote the first French reference on antiseptics, "Journal de Médecine et de chirurgie pratiques".
+In 1875, Lucas-Championnière visited Lister a second time and then wrote the first French reference on antiseptics in the "Journal de Médecine et de chirurgie pratiques" (Journal of Practical Medicine and Surgery).